The short answer: No

 The long answer: You likely need to choose GCC High for your overall compliance strategy.

-The last bullet above requires additional discussion and reference.
-Below is the excerpted paragraphs (e) and (f) from DFARS 7012 that must be met by Department of Defense contract-holding organizations.
+Below is the excerpted paragraphs (e) and (f) from DFARS 7012 that must be met by Department of Defense contract-holding organizations:

 (e) Media preservation and protection.
 When a Contractor discovers a cyber incident has occurred, the Contractor shall preserve and protect images of all known affected information systems identified in paragraph (c)(1)(i) of this clause and all relevant monitoring/packet capture data for at least 90 days from the submission of the cyber incident report to allow DoD to request the media or decline interest.